AONTAS

 AONTAS - The Irish National Adult Learning Organisation is an Irish non-governmental organisation for the promotion and facilitation of adult learning.
 It was founded in 1969 by Fr.
-Liam Carey of the Dublin Institute of Adult Education, and launched by Brian Lenihan TD.
+Liam Carey of the Dublin Institute of Adult Education (and originally based in the same premises), and launched by Brian Lenihan TD.
 Sean O'Murchu was elected its first president.
-While it has been a non-governmental body since 1976, it receives funding from the Department of Education and Skills.
+In 1970 they affiliated to the European Bureay of Adult Education.
+In 1974 Aontas received funding from P.J.
+Carroll Ltd., allowing it to employ a full time director, funding a move in premises, and funding a research bursary.
+While it has been a non-governmental body, since 1976, it receives funding from the Department of Education and Skills.

+In 1977 a group of AONTAS members set up NALA (National Adult Literacy Agency).

 The word aontas ([ˈeːn̪ˠt̪ˠəsˠ]) is Irish for "union", but is also a backronym for Aos Oideachais Náisiúnta Trí Aontú Saorálach, meaning "national adult education through voluntary unification".